Luna-Coder/es6-destructing/README.md

 ___

-### Destructuring Assignment to Pass an Object as a Function's Parameters
+### Destructuring Assignment To Pass An Object As A Function's Parameters
 ```js
 const profileUpdate = (profileData) => {
   const { name, age, nationality, location } = profileData;